Computing Quartet Distance is Equivalent to Counting 4-Cycles: Reduction from Counting 4-Cycles to Quartet Distance

 \begin{lemma} We can count 4-cycles in a multigraph with edge multiplicities bounded by $U$ with $\Oh(\log^4 U)$ black-box calls to counting 4-cycles in colored simple graphs. \end{lemma} \begin{proof} Let $G$ be the input multigraph and $G'$ a graph in which we split every edge $e$ from $G$ into up to $\log U$ edges with multiplicities that are distinct powers of two and sum up to $\mult(e)$.
 Every edge multiplicity in $G'$ is a power of two, so to distinguish this from arbitrary multiplicities in $G$, we say that edges in $G'$ have weights.
-See Figure~\ref{fig:big_edge_mult}. \FIGURE{h}{.65}{big_edge_mult}{We split every edge $e$ into up to $\log U$ edges.}
+See Figure~\ref{fig:big_edge_mult}. \FIGURE{h}{.65}{big_edge_mult}{We split every edge $e$ into up to $\log U$ edges with weights that are powers of 2.}